Bergenheiser/BREAK_OUT_GLFW/README.md

 # BreakOut Game

-A simple Breakout clone built with C++, GLFW, and ImGui.
+A simple Breakout clone built using C++ with GLFW (for OpenGL), and ImGui.

 ## Dependencies